 Project (Lukas Cyganek)

-We are looking for a highly motivated PhD candidate with substantial background in stem cell biology and cardiovascular medicine and experiences in omics-based approaches (genomics, transcriptomics, proteomics), general molecular biology, mammalian cell culture and CRISPR/Cas9 technology.
+We are looking for a highly motivated PhD candidate with substantial background in stem cell biology and biomedicine, experiences in omics-based approaches (genomics, transcriptomics, proteomics), general molecular biology, mammalian cell culture and CRISPR/Cas9 technology.
 The successful candidate is expected to hold a Diploma or a Master’s degree in disciplines or fields related to biology, pharmacology or biochemistry and a strong interest in stem cell research to address interdisciplinary questions in the regenerative medicine.

 Homepage Research Group